sveltejs/learn.svelte.dev/content/tutorial/03-sveltekit/01-concepts/01-introducing-sveltekit/README.md

 `svelte.config.js` contains your project configuration.
 We don't need to worry about this file for now, but if you're curious, [visit the documentation](https://kit.svelte.dev/docs/configuration).

+`vite.config.js` contains the [Vite](https://vitejs.dev/) configuration.
+Because SvelteKit uses Vite, you can use [Vite features](https://vitejs.dev/guide/features.html) like hot module replacement, TypeScript support, static asset handling and so on.

 `src` is where your app's source code goes. `src/app.html` is your page template (SvelteKit replaces the `%sveltekit.head%` and `%sveltekit.body%` as appropriate), and `src/routes` defines the [routes](/tutorial/pages) of your app.

 Finally, `static` contains any assets (like a `favicon.png` or a `robots.txt`) that should be included when your app is deployed.